Tais Teng

-Tais Teng (born 1952 in The Hague) is the pen name of a Dutch writer of fantasy fiction, hardboiled detective, children's books and science fiction.
-Additionally, Teng works as an illustrator, sculptor, and writing coach.
-His real name is Thijs van Ebbenhorst Tengbergen, which he was subsequently forced to shorten (as revealed on his interview with Mad Scientist Journal) due to spacing issues on the covers of his books.
-Other pen names he has used are Eban Hourst and Ben Bergen, which reflect his search for a pseudonym that was pronounceable in languages other than Dutch.
+Tais Teng (born 1952 in The Hague) is one pen name of Thijs van Ebbenhorst Tengbergen, a Dutch writer of fantasy fiction, hardboiled detective, children's books, and science fiction.
+Teng also works as an illustrator, sculptor, and writing coach.
+Teng has additionally written under the names Eban Hourst and Ben Bergen.

-Tais Teng has written more than a hundred novels both for adults and children in the Dutch language.
+Tais Teng has written more than a hundred novels both for adults and children in Dutch.
 He has won the Paul Harland Prize four times.
-His books have been translated in German, Finnish, French and English, with Teng himself being a Dutch and English bilingual writer.
+His books have been translated into German, Finnish, French, and English, with Teng himself being a Dutch and English bilingual writer.

-He has co-authored short stories and novels with Paul Harland, Eddy C. Bertin, Bies van Ede, Roderick Leeuwenhart, Roelof Goudriaan and Jaap Boekestein.
+He has co-authored short stories and novels with Paul Harland, Eddy C. Bertin, Bies van Ede, Roderick Leeuwenhart, Roelof Goudriaan, and Jaap Boekestein.